hyde/hyde/README.rst

-Version 0.8.1
+Version 0.8.2

 A brand new **hyde**
 ====================

 This is the new version of `hyde`_ under active development.
-Hyde documentation is a work in progress and can be found `here`_.
+`Hyde documentation`_ is a work in progress.

+`Hyde starter kit`_ by `merlinrebrovik`_ is a really nice way to get started with hyde.

 Installation
 ------------